ans-group/docs.ukfast.co.uk/source/network/firewalls/S2S_VPN_Tab.md

 Select the required encryption, dh group and hashing for phase 2.
 This will need to match the settings on the remote end.

-The next screen will be a an overview of the VPN settings you have chosen, to send the config to the firewall click "Configure VPN"
+The next screen will be a an overview of the VPN settings you have chosen, to send the config to the firewall click **Configure VPN**

 ### IKEv2 Options